 This section explains how and why this toolkit was created, provides instructions about how to use it, and explains why chosen language is used throughout.

 A Diversion Toolkit for Communities emerged out of the need for publicly accessible information and resources on how to start restorative justice diversion (RJD) programs.
-The RJD program that sujatha baliga started in 2008 as a Soros Justice Fellow in Alameda County, California, has been successful at reducing recidivism, facilitating satisfaction among people harmed, and reducing social and fiscal costs, including reducing the criminalization of youth of color.
+The RJD program that sujatha baliga, former director of the Resorative Justice Program at Impact justice, started in 2008 as a Soros Justice Fellow in Alameda County, California, has been successful at reducing recidivism, facilitating satisfaction among people harmed, and reducing social and fiscal costs, including reducing the criminalization of youth of color.
 Building on that experience, the Restorative Justice Project now partners with counties across the country to provide hands-on support to communities and systems partners implementing RJD programs.
 We are flooded with requests from community members, organizations, and systems agencies asking for guidance around starting RJD programs.
 The idea of an online toolkit emerged to meet many of these requests.
 We offer it in the spirit of evolving our training and technical assistance and collectivizing our resources to share widely and freely.

 A common phrase used in our work is “restorative justice moves like water,” which describes how restorative justice flows through the world.
 This is the framework to guide your use of this toolkit.
 Restorative justice will flow into spaces that yield to it and are willing to receive it -- it will also flow around obstacles and can be powerful enough to forge its own path.
 Water represents flexibility and fluidity, characteristics you need to embody to succeed in starting a restorative justice diversion program.
 Water flows underground at all times, even when we cannot see it or don’t know it’s there, and when it bursts through desert ground, it creates an oasis.
 Restorative justice has this exact effect; it is nourishing, life-giving, and powerful all at once.
 As you guide yourselves through the steps of this toolkit, know that like water, there are drops, creeks, streams, rivers, even oceans of restorative justice already in your community.